BloodRayne (film): Production

 Screenwriter Guinevere Turner turned in the first draft two weeks late.
 Rather than ask for redrafts, Boll accepted it and then made many of his own changes; and he then asked the actors to "take a crack at it".
 Turner estimated only 20% of her script was actually filmed.

 Filming took place in Romania, in the Carpathian Mountains.
 Filming also took place in a castle where Prince Vlad the Impaler presumably spent a night once.

 Reception

+BloodRayne was first shown at the Austin Film Festival on October 23, 2005.

 The film opened in 985 theaters across the United States on 6 January 2006.
 It was originally to have played at up to 2,500 theaters, but that number dropped to 1,600 and ended up lower due to prints being shipped to theaters that had not licensed the film.

 Billy Zane was involved with distributor Romar Entertainment and Uwe Boll later sued him for revenue owed.

 Box office

 In its opening, the film only made US$1,550,000.

 The film ended up grossing US$3,591,980 (June 2006) against a production budget of US$25 million.